Disney Channel (Portugal): History

 Meanwhile, the Portuguese television premiere rights to subsequent Disney films, including productions from Marvel Studios and Lucasfilm, were instead transferred to ZON's own set of premium channels TVCine, previously known as Canais Lusomundo.
-This deal would be maintained until 2020 due to the launch of Disney+ in Portugal in September of the same year, with the final film to premiere being the 2019 remake of Aladdin on 25 December 2019, with subsequent Disney releases from Toy Story 4 going forward instead premiering directly on Disney+, although releases from 20th Century Studios would still premiere on the TVCine channels until 2021.
-Despite this, a select amount of movies from Touchstone Pictures and 20th Century Fox/20th Century Studios do occasionally air on the TVCine channels, albeit in a much more limited capacity.
+This deal would be maintained until 2020, due to the launch of Disney+ in Portugal in September of the same year, with the final film to premiere being the 2019 remake of Aladdin on 25 December 2019, with subsequent Disney releases starting with Toy Story 4 instead premiering directly on Disney+, although releases from 20th Century Studios would still premiere on the TVCine channels until 2021.
+Despite this, a select amount of movies from Touchstone Pictures and 20th Century occasionally air on the TVCine channels, albeit in a much more limited capacity.

-Disney XD was also another channel that was absent in Portugal, although this was more a consequence of Fox Kids/Jetix never being launched in Portugal either.
+Disney XD was also another channel that was absent in Portugal, although this was more a consequence of Fox Kids and Jetix never being launched in Portugal either.
 Instead certain Disney pop-up channels would occasionally appear exclusively on operator MEO during certain months, being usually themed around certain content absent from Disney Channel at the time.
 These would eventually become exclusive to NOS starting in 2021.
-Due to absence of Disney XD, some Disney XD original shows, such as Lab Rats, Wander Over Yonder and Star vs. the Forces of Evil would instead just air on Disney Channel, although this led to certain shows such as Penn Zero: Part-Time Hero never being released in Portugal.
+Due to absence of Disney XD, some Disney XD original shows, such as Lab Rats, Wander Over Yonder and Star vs. the Forces of Evil would instead air on Disney Channel, although this led to certain shows such as Penn Zero: Part-Time Hero never being released in Portugal.

 During the early 2020s, Disney Channel Portugal began to follow a release schedule much closer to that of Disney Channel Spain, with both channels often sharing premiere dates for new episodes of Disney produced shows, and with Portugal airing Disney productions from Spain, such as Flipante Noa, Clube Houdini and Alya y los Mirror.
 Both channels, however, still had different schedules.
-It was also around this time, Disney Channel Portugal began to air movies again, after this being absent from the channel since the Autumn of 2018, excluding Disney Channel Original Movies.
-While a limited selection of animated movies from Walt Disney Animation Studios and Pixar aired on the channel, most movie airings around this time consisted of films from DreamWorks Animation and Illumination, likely as a result of these being also broadasted on Star Channel Portugal (previously Fox Portugal), which Disney has owned since 2019, and thus, has shared broadcasting rights across both channels.
+It was also around this time, Disney Channel Portugal began to reair feature films, which had been absent on the channel from 2018, excluding Disney Channel Original Movies.
+While a limited selection of animated movies from Walt Disney Animation Studios and Pixar aired on the channel, most movie airings around this time consisted of films from DreamWorks Animation and Illumination, likely as a result of these being also broadasted on Star Channel Portugal (previously Fox Portugal), which Disney has owned since 2019, and has shared broadcasting rights across both channels.

-In the wake of the shutdown of the Spanish version of the channel on 7 January 2025, Disney announced that it wouldn't shut down the Portuguese version due to the Portuguese market being less reliant on cord-cutting than Spain, similarly to the Latin American channel which will continue to operate despite the closure of the Brazilian channel.
+Disney Channel closed in Brazil on 1 March 2025, despite this, the Portuguese version was not affected by the shutdown due to the Portuguese market being less reliant on cord-cutting than Brazil, following the example of Latin American channel which also will continue to operate.